amscanne/hibera-build/README.md

 * POST

-    Grant access to a given path for the token.
+    Update access to a given path for the token.

     `path` -- The path to modify.
     `read` -- True / false for read permission.
     `write` -- True / false for write permission.
     `execute` -- True / false for synchronization permission.

-* DELETE

-    Delete the given access token.